Afroeurope and Cyberspace: Imaginations of Diasporic Communities, Digital Agency and Poetic Strategies. Unravelling the Textures

 Introduction

 This project explores how Afrodiasporic communities in Europe rise above the public silencing of their perspectives by using the internet to re-appropriate the discourse of who they are, what contexts they relate to, and why.
-Recently, we have seen a notable increase in websites coordinated by people of African descent.
+Recently, we have seen a notable increase of websites coordinated by people of African descent.

 Research Gap